hhfunny/faro-webapp-fork/README.md

     2. Router (multiple pages) for every team
     3. Change placeholders
     4. Add more content to the footer
-    5. Make it possible to donate with crypto via MetaMask (or other wallet)
+    5. Make it possible to donate with crypto via MetaMask / Phantom / Brave Wallet
     6. Make light/dark mode switch